 Borrow books from the library

-If you're ever in need of a book, whether for uni or just generally, head to the library first before buying it – you could find it's available for free.
+If you're ever in need of a book, whether for uni or just generally, head to the library first before buying it.
+You could find it is available for free.

-New books contribute to CO2e emissions through the process of printing, packaging and postage, but going to the library allows you to reduce your carbon footprint while saving money.Find out where your uni ranks in the university sustainability rankings.
+New books contribute to CO2e emissions through the process of printing, packaging and postage.
+However, going to the library lets you reduce your carbon footprint while saving money.Find out where your uni ranks in the university sustainability rankings.